 SMART Box Capital Comparison Tool

-The need for a tool like Smart Box arose because short term loan providers often describe the cost of their loans using something other than APR (the measurement most consumers are familiar with).
-They do this because short term loans almost always have higher APRs than long term loans.
-What resulted was a confusing, irregular mix or measurements that left business owners in the dark.
+The need for a tool like Smart Box arose because short-term lenders often describe the cost of their loans using something other than APR (the measurement most consumers are familiar with).
+They do this because short-term loans almost always have higher APRs than long-term loans.
+The results were confusing, irregular measurements that left business owners in the dark.

 “The SMART Box was built with the small business owner in mind.
 The SMART Box will further empower the small business owner to fully assess and compare financing options and make the right decision for themselves.
 We believe the SMART Box tool really moves the needle as far as informing the small business owner.”